-Weirdly enough the Irish Times in 2014 tried to pull the same stunt ... this time with Ireland going to the World Cup in Brazil due to a French disqualification.
+Weirdly enough the Irish Times in 2014 tried to pull the same stunt.
+This time they reported that Ireland was going to the World Cup in Brazil due to a French disqualification.
 Was this a case of "the old ones are the best ones" or simple laziness to come up with an original idea?

 1997 - Watch the Skies!

-Meteorologist Brendan McWilliams hinted during his bulletin that eager skywatchers might want to head for an unobstructed view - a very rare event was about to happen.
-Nothing less the the hole in the Earth's ozone layer passing over Ireland, clearly visible without a telescope.
-Several people actually camped out during the night and failed to see either the hole or the funny side of the whole affair.
+Meteorologist Brendan McWilliams hinted during his bulletin that eager skywatchers might want to head outside for an unobstructed view of a very rare event that was about to happen.
+He explained that the hole in the Earth's ozone layer was passing over Ireland, clearly visible without a telescope.
+Several people actually camped out during the night and failed to see either the hole or the funny side of the whole public April Fool's joke.

 2003 - Late and Missing the Joke?